 The Incoterms (or terms of sale)

-The International Commercial Terms or ‘Incoterms’ are standardised international agreements on the transport of goods.
+The International Commercial Terms or ‘Incoterms’ are standardized international agreements on the transport of goods.
 The Incoterms clarify:

 Please note that the carrier you have chosen also supports these Incoterms.